Office: 2111 ESB

-More recently, Jahan has been thinking about problems in superconductivity, and particularly, the nature of pair and spin density waves.
+More recently, Jahan has been thinking about problems in quantum information.

 Jahan received an Honorable Mention in the NSF graduate research fellowship program.

-Eli is interested in machine learning, inverse problems and superconductivity.
+Eli is interested in machine learning and inverse problems.
 Eli got a 2017 NSF Grad Fellowship Honorable Mention as well one of the departments Scott Anderson Outstanding Graduate Assistant Awards for 2017.

-Ryan has recently joined the group and is interested in superconductivity.
+Abid Khan has recently joined the group and is interested in neural networks.

 Hitesh Changlani (former postdoc)

 Hitesh was a graduate student with Chris Henley at Cornell University and a postdoc with myself, David Ceperley, Lucas Wagner and Shinshei Ryu at UIUC (he is a prolific collaborator).
 Hitesh has moved now to a postdoc at Johns Hopkins.
 He is an expert in, among other things, frustrated magnetism and downfolding.

 One project he worked on with me is the development of new methodological approaches for combining quantum Monte Carlo and DMRG.
 These new approaches allow us to go beyond what can be computed with either method individually.